“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

-2. Product specifications and parameters are not specified clearly in the purchase contract.
+2. Product specs and parameters are not specified clearly in the purchase contract.

-When creating a trade assurance order, the first step is to fill in product information including the quantity, color, size, or even customization specifications.
+When creating a trade assurance order, the first step is to fill in the product information including the quantity, color, size, or even customization specifications.
 You have to think of all possible misunderstandings, like the “wrong size” mentioned in the review.
-What’s the standard of “wrong size”, zero error or an alloable range of error?
+What’s the standard of “wrong size”, zero error, or an allowable range of error?

-My Advice: Carefully confirm samples.
+Carefully confirm samples.
 Never think “almost the same” is OK.
-Just like documents drafted by lawyers, each clause can be evidenced and clearly define responsibilities and obligations of both parties.
+Like documents drafted by lawyers, each clause can be evidenced and clearly define the responsibilities and obligations of both parties.
 Once the sample is not approved clearly, massive production is probably not what you expected.
 In case of disputes, it’ll be difficult to get a refund successfully, even though you spend a lot of time and energy.

 I Got Scammed on Alibaba – Purchased Patented Products Unable to Sell.

 Review background information in brief: a US seller saw the stuffed octopus toy selling well ($39) on Amazon and found the wholesale price on Alibaba is only $4.
 He considered it a good business and bought 500 toys from an Alibaba supplier in China.